Find Affordable College Courses

 Riverdale, NY

-Our analysis found Manhattan College to be the best value school for civil engineering students who want to pursue a master’s degree in New York.
+Our 2023 rankings named Manhattan College the best value school in New York for civil engineering students working on their master’s degree.
 Manhattan is a small private not-for-profit school located in the large city of Riverdale.

-The average tuition and fees for an in-state graduate student at CCNY are $11,402 a year.
+The average tuition and fees for an in-state graduate student at Manhattan are $21,052 a year.

 Read More…